 TCP/IP has become an almost universal standard in network communications.
 Networks of all sizes, and in particular the Internet, depend upon TCP/IP protocols to enable communications between different segments and devices.
 Some examples of where TCP/IP is used:

-communications between computers all over the world, and access to data and applications at geographically scattered sites (including the World Wide Web)
+The Internet, which facilitatescommunications between computers all over the world, and access to data and applications at geographically scattered sites (including the World Wide Web)

 * Intranets, which make information readily visible via a browser to users of a LAN or WAN, such as within a single corporation